BobKerns/rpi-image-tool/README.md

   * The device name from which the image root filesystem is mounted.
 * `PI_LOOPDEV`
   * The device name for the full image file as a block device.

+## Non-Raspberry Pi OS images

+In theory there is no reason this could not mount an arbitrary disk image's partitions.
+However, this has knowledge of the specific partitions, e.g. the first partition is the boot partition and should mount to `/boot`, while the second is the root partition, and no other partitions are examined.

+This could be disabled with a `--flat` command-line option.
+This could mount each partition under /data/mnt, i.e. a Raspberry Pi boot image would look like this:

+* `/data/mnt/boot`
+* `/data/mnt/rootfs`

+(The partitions have the labels "boot" and "rootfs").

+The `partition-size` command would need to be modified to specifically look for the last partition as the one to resize, or be modified to use `dd` to actually move later partitions to make room before resizing the filesystem.

+As there are other partition layouts in use (e.g. NOOBS), this may be worth the effort.